Office of the Registrar and Academic Services

 A graduate student seeking waiver or partial waiver of a graduate requirement must petition in writing his/her Graduate Program Director explaining what relief is sought and why the student believes special consideration is justified.
 The Graduate Program Director will review the petition and will send her/his recommendation to the dean of the program.
 The dean will review the petition and inform the student of his/her decision.
 In all cases, the decision of the dean is final.

 Standards of Progress

-A graduate student whose cumulative graduate GPA falls between a 3.00 and 2.00 will be placed on academic probation.
-A graduate student whose cumulative graduate GPA falls below a 2.00 will be subject to dismissal.
+A graduate student whose overall cumulative graduate GPA falls between a 3.00 and 2.00 will be placed on academic probation.
+A graduate student whose overall cumulative graduate GPA falls below a 2.00 will be subject to dismissal.